 To make Shrimp and Cucumber Salad with avocado

 - I start with pre-cooked shrimp.
-I had bought frozen shrimp, size 41-50, and I thawed them and then patted dry with paper towels before using.
+I had bought frozen shrimp, size 41-50, and I thawed them and then patted them dry with paper towels before using them.
 I wanted this recipe to be as simple as possible because I am sure it will become a summertime favorite recipe for us.
 Who wants to cook when it is hot?

 - Peel and dice one medium-sized cucumber.
 To me, there is something so cooling and refreshing about cucumbers.
 It was a perfect addition to this salad.